There's a lot to think about when it comes to pensions and it’s not always easy to know where to look for information.

-But you don’t automatically get the full state pension.
+But you do not automatically get the full state pension.
 Your state pension entitlement is based on how many years of National Insurance Contributions (NICs) you have made.
 So, it is important to check your state pension as part of your retirement planning.

 “The state pension forms the very backbone of many people’s retirement,” says Helen Morrissey, senior pension and retirement analyst at Hargreaves Lansdown.
-“Once you know how much you are likely to get it forms the foundation of your retirement income planning.”
+“Once you know how much you are likely to get, it becomes the foundation of your retirement income planning.”

 Most people do not know how much state pension they will receive, but it is easy to check.
 Here’s what you need to know.